himanshudash132/AlgoX/README.md

 ## Usage
 Simply open the index.html file in a browser, and you can start interacting with the algorithm visualizations.
 The interface allows you to select different algorithms and see how they work step by step.

+## Images
+Here are some images of the project interface: images/1.png images/2.png

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and create a pull request with your enhancements or bug fixes.